monsoonmaelstrom/book2/book2.md

 “Yes.”

 “Just the four of us?”
-Liam asks.
+Liam questions.

 “Anyone you don’t mind bringing to the flat, because that’s where we’re all going to need to go.”